thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 const element = <input type="text" value="I'm a controlled component." />;
 ```

 The problem with this controlled component is that it renders a read-only element.
 In other words, a user cannot change the `value` prop.
-To implement a form component that's both controlled by React and changeable by a user, you'll want to register an event handler with its `onChange` prop and set the `value` prop with a automatic one-way data binding.
+To implement a form component that's both controlled by React and changeable by a user, you'll want to register an event handler with its `onChange` prop and set the `value` prop with automatic one-way data binding.

 ```jsx
 const element = <input onChange={this.handleChange} type="text" value={this.state.value} />;
 ```

 When a user changes the component's underlying element, its event handler is triggered.
 The handler can then update `this.state.value` and cause the component hierarchy to re-render the user interface.
 On most devices, this happens so fast that a user never perceives a delay.
 The next few sections demonstrate the difference between controlled and uncontrolled form components in greater detail.

 ### Textfield